 What is the average payback time for solar panels?

-What to check before buying solar panels
+What to check before you compare solar panels

-- The roof has access to sunlight and is not shadowed by trees
+- The roof has access to sunlight and is not shadowed by trees.

-- The roof can support the weight of solar panels
+- The roof can support the weight of solar panels.

 - Your home faces the right direction.
-Only north-facing panels will produce at full capacity
+Only north-facing panels will produce at full capacity.

-- There are no conflicts with local government by-laws
+- There are no conflicts with local government by-laws.

-- You have received multiple quotes from reputable retailers
+- You have received multiple quotes from reputable retailers.

 If you own an investment property, it may also be worth considering whether or not there could be a financial benefit to buying and installing solar panels on a rental property.